logicseed/CIS375-Winter2016-TermProject/README.md

 Software Engineering I - CIS375 Winter 2016
 ======
 >We were tasked with creating a system to assist in the management of a fictional ice cream truck
 >company.
-Some features include inventory, employee, truck management, along with sales tracking
+Some features include inventory, employee, truck management, as well as sales tracking
 >and batch input from flat files.

 ### Details